Abasa, Awdal

 Abasa (also spelled: Abbasa, Abbaso) (Abaaso) is an ancient town in the northwestern Awdal region of Somaliland.
+In ancient times it served as the capital of both Queen Kola's Kingdom and Kingdom of Adal.

 Overview

-Abasa is situated about 50 km to the north of Borama, the capital city of the Awdal Region in Somaliland, and about 15 km to the east of Boon, Awdal.
+Abasa is situated around 50 km to the north of Borama, the capital city of the Awdal Region in Somaliland, and about 15 km to the east of Boon, Awdal.

 Philip Briggs (2012) describes the ruins of Abasa:

 "Abasa, the most impressive of the ruins around Borama, is accessible by 4x4 only.
 It's a bone rattling 2-hour drive that entails following the Zeila road northwest, then heading northeast to the village of Bon (or Bown), before taking a rough 15km track to the east."

 Abasa is situated over 1,000 m above sea level.
 The old town contained over 200 houses, each built with stone walls and mason ranging from single room to multi-roomed courtyard houses.
 Niches were cut in the walls for storage, and they were roofed with brushwood laid over wooden rafters.
 The mosques were more ambitiously planned.

 A large town, it features numerous ruined structures stretching over a wide area.
 The buildings were built in a rectangular style, and the now ruined Abasa Mosque has large columns of two different types: cylindrical and cruciform.
 14th to 16th century Islamic pottery and Chinese sherds have also been found here, which are believed to be relics from the Adal Sultanate's commercial activities.